 There is no material impairment risk for other financial assets.
-In 2022 and 2021, there were no material impairment losses related to trade receivables (2022: € 68 thousand; 2021: € 213 thousand) and no impairment losses related to contract assets.
+In 2023 and 2022, there were no material impairment losses related to trade receivables (2023: kEUR 300; 2022: kEUR 68) and no impairment losses related to contract assets.

 IV.4.1.2 Trade receivables and contract assets